incuna/authentic/doc/config_saml2_idp.rst

 Configure the SAML2 identity provider options
 ---------------------------------------------

-The SAML2 options of the service provider are configured using sp options policies.
+The SAML2 options of the identity provider are configured using idp options policies.

 See the *administration with policy principle* page :ref:`administration_with_policies`.